 Learn the beautiful dances of Mexico.
-Ballet Folkloric dance consists of a basic set of steps called zapateados which involve percussive heel-stomping.
-Students will learn the different folkloric dance rhythms from North, South, East and West Mexico.
-Students will be able to move into three folkloric dance levels; beginning, intermediate and advanced.
+Ballet Folkloric dance consists of a basic set of steps called zapateados which involves percussive heel-stomping.
+Students will learn the different folkloric dance rhythms from north, south, east and west Mexico.
+Through this series, students will be able to move into three folkloric dance levels; beginning, intermediate and advanced.

 Myrna L. Gutierrez teaches this class at the Arnold Rue Community Center.

 Discover low-impact tap dancing to the oldies.
-First lesson is free at the Oak Park Senior Center.
+The first lesson is free at the Oak Park Senior Center.

-Study a dance of your choice for six hours of instruction:
+Study a dance of your choice with six hours of instruction:

-Beginners to advanced can enroll, no partner required.
+Beginners to advanced can enroll, and no partner is required.
 Receive semi-private instruction at a group price.
 For more information, please visit External Links below.

 Cathy Medeiros teaches this class at Oak Park Senior Center.

 Learn basic ballet steps and perform a recital in June.
 Instruction provided by Beverly Burke-Baker at the Arnold Rue Community Center.